mhkuu/cwi-2018-online/README.md

 # Complex Word Identification (CWI) for the web

-In this repository we research complex word identification for the web, with a minimal set-up: small lists (no more than 1000 items), simple machinery (no taggers, stemmers rather), no fancy neural network stuff, etc.
+In this repository we research complex word identification for the web, with a minimal set-up: small frequency lists (no more than 20000 items), simple machinery (no taggers, stemmers rather), no fancy neural network stuff, etc.

 ## Task